LorenzoAppiadu/To-Do-List-Application/README.md

 ## Software Development LifeCycle

-1. Communication
+### Communication

 Develop a mobile application that can track tasks that have to be completed, their deadlines and their urgencies

+- Target Users: The application will be for general users.
+- User Stories: "I want to be able to organize my tasks properly"

-2. Requirement Gathering
+### Requirement Gathering

-   Single Page, Input fields, List of tasks, ranked according to their deadlines, Notification if a deadline is close, \*Customize Settings
+#### Functional Requirements

+- Task Input: Users should be able to add edit or delete tasks
+- Ranking: Users should be able to rank urgency, high,medium,low
+- Notification: Users should be able to get notifications to complete tasks
+- Task Completion: Users should be able to mark a task as complete
+- Customize Settings: Users should be able to change UI themes

-3. Feasibility Study
+### Feasibility Study

-   The project is analyzed to be financial, practically and technologically feasible
+- Technological Feasibility: React Native will be used for app development, Redux for state management and Firebase for notifications

-4. System Analysis
+### System Analysis

-   Due to the small nature of this project, the waterfall approach will be used to develop the system
+Agile Development methodology is chosen for this project since there app will have to be adapted more

-5. Software Design
+### Software Design

-   The software will be built using react native,
+SOLID principles will be incorporated in this project.